-MLB roundup: Padres' Paddack nearly no-hits Marlins
+MLB roundup: Padres' Paddack shuts down Marlins

 Christian Yelich homered for the third time in four days, one of two struck by Milwaukee hitters, to help the Brewers defeat visiting Atlanta.
 The win gave the Brewers their first series win over a team other than Pittsburgh since mid-May.

-Yelich hit a solo homer in the sixth inning against Atlanta starter Dallas Keuchel (3-3) to ignite a three-run outburst that allowed Milwaukee to put the game away and ensure a series victory.
-It was the 34th homer for Yelich, two shy of his career-high total from 2018, when he was the NL Most Valuable Player.
+Yelich hit a solo homer in the sixth inning against Dallas Keuchel (3-3) to ignite a three-run outburst that allowed Milwaukee to put the game away and ensure a series victory.
+It was the 34th homer for Yelich, two shy of his career high total from 2018, when he was the NL Most Valuable Player.

 Chase Anderson (5-2) pitched 5 2/3 scoreless innings and allowed one hit and three walks, striking out three.
 It was Anderson’s fifth straight start in which he has allowed two or fewer runs.
 He improved to 3-0 with a 3.37 ERA in six career starts against Atlanta.